Book a Demo!

 /*

-* Add a zfs_snapentry_t to both the zfs_snapshots_by_name and
+* Add a zfs_snapentry_t to the zfs_snapshots_by_name tree.
+If the entry

 */